BrunoEleodoro/brunoswap/README.md

 This project demonstrates a basic Hardhat use case.

-This is the contracts for brunoswap-frontend, a yield farming test project on blockchain.
+Those are the contracts for brunoswap-frontend, a yield farming test project on blockchain.

 Try running some of the following tasks: